 - Any trends in your grades (if they improved or worsened)

 - Any academic study after your undergraduate degree

 If you think your undergraduate record does not accurately reflect your academic ability, be ready to explain why.

-Students with work experience provide rich subject matter for an MBA program.
-Courses in many business schools rely heavily on class participation and group work.
-Additionally, when you are going through your internship and first post-graduate business job search, your past experiences along with the knowledge you have gained from your studies will influence potential employers’ interest in you.
+Students with work experience contribute rich subject matter to their graduate programs and courses in many business schools rely heavily on class participation and group work.
+Additionally, when you are going through your internship and first post-graduate job search, your past experiences, along with the knowledge you have gained from your studies, will influence potential employers’ interest in you.

 Your Accomplishments: In measuring the value of experience, admissions professionals will look carefully for evidence of results and accomplishments.
 Make sure your résumé focuses on results rather than activities.
 Evidence of leadership, project management, and other management skills are also helpful.

-Full-time Work Matters Most: Summer internships and part-time work may expose you to the work environment, but often they do not provide the kind of experience, responsibility, and accountability schools want.
+Full-time Work Matters Most: Summer internships and part-time work may expose you to the work environment, but often they do not provide the kind of experience, responsibility, and accountability schools want to see.